 Warren Buffet once said, “The difference between successful people and really successful people is that really successful people say no to almost everything.”
 This is the opposite strategy of growing sales by saying yes to almost everything.
 The trick is, how do you know what to say No to?

 Find Your Life Purpose First

 For me, that has become a very personal question because I realized the answer is found in identifying your purpose.
 What do you really want to accomplish with this one life you have been given?
 When you look back over your lifetime, what patterns do you see?
 Not just the patterns in your life, but in those lives you’ve touched.
 Your purpose is not just what you do, but the impact on others because you do what you do.
-Once you have identified your purpose, and you feel it resonate deep in your being, then you have the filter that helps you say Yes and No at the appropriate times.
+Once you have identified your purpose, and you feel it resonate deep in your being, then you have the filter that helps you stop saying yes to stress.

 Carry Your Life Purpose Over to Your Business

 From the business aspect, you can look at your product offerings and be more selective.
 You can look at your marketing and operating expenses and know that they are moving you closer to your purpose.
 You can look at how you focus your time and energy and know if it will lead to work that you enjoy and feeds your passion or work that drains the life out of you.
 Looking at these things honestly and critically, and asking yourself if they help you follow your purpose will make it easier to decide if you need to say Yes or give it a firm No.

 I have worked with clients for years helping them manage their money and during that time, I’ve learned that money is a tool.
 It’s just like the software you use or hiring additional employees.
 It helps us accomplish something.
 The key is getting really clear on what that something is; your purpose.
 That level of clarity will allow you to allocate your resources, both time and money, in a way that yields great rewards.